tomoffice/olo_relay/README.md

 # Purpose

-api for google app script to trigger matlab ml model app
+api for google form and trigger matlab ml model app

 config.json <- add this file to root path